 With extensive expertise in microelectronics and programming, he designs and implements creative and successful IOT applications.

-He is an engineer who loves science and technology, has a pragmatic entrepreneurial spirit which prompts him to quickly identify product-market fit.
+Engineer who loves science and technology, has a pragmatic entrepreneurial spirit which prompts him to quickly identify product-market fit.

 Engineer passionate about technology and inventions, with a background of more than 20 years in project management.
 Focused to deliver company projects always in high standards.